slin648/MLFBERT/README.md

 ```
 Only behaviors.tsv and news.tsv are required for training and evaluation.

-glove.840B.300d.txt is used for Word2vec model.
+glove.840B.300d.txt is used for Word2vec models (like NRMS).

 for the preporcessing, run the following command:
 ```bash